bit10242000/MineD-B/README.md

 ## Project goals
 1. To increase commerce in minerals by 30%.
-2. To achieve a 100% market share of the minerals trade industry.
+2. To have a 100% market share of the minerals trade industry.

 ## Table of contents
 1. [Features](#Features)